zeelrupapara/trade-engine/README.md

-# News Service
+# Trade Engine Service

-## Local Setup of the gRPC News Service
+## Local Setup of the gRPC Trade Engine Service

 Follow these steps to set up the news service locally: